flemo

 navigate.replace("/login");

-push and replace are async — they wait for the transition to start and the route to take effect. pop is fire-and-forget; it just calls window.history.back().
+push, replace, and pop are async.
+They wait for the transition to start and the route to take effect.
+However far one reaches, it drives a single transition.

 Options